Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

-Therefore $\slashed{E_T} ~\rm{or}~ \slashed{E}~\rm{or}~\slashed{M}$ distribution will have direct correlation with the DM mass as well as the mass of the HDSP (specifically in multilepton, multijet signal) as we elaborate here.
-In that case, the distributions can in principle have multiple peaks in the presence of more than one DM constituent.
-We propose this to be a tell-tale sign of multi-component DM framework.
-However, distinguishability of those peaks is a challenging task.
-We systematically address all these issues and suggest some distinguishing criteria as we proceed.
-Before entering into all this, let us discuss the various features of relevant kinematic observables for both one and two component WIMP scenarios.
+Our aim here is to investigate the correlation between $\slashed{E_T} ,~ \slashed{E}~\rm{or}~\slashed{M}$ with DM mass and the mass of the HDSP, in cases where two kinds of DM particles are produced via HDSP cascades.
+Peaks/bumps in the distributions can be treated as tell-tale signature of multi-component DM framework, when the different bumps are distinguishable.
+We systematically address the issues to suggest some distinction criteria.
+But before we discuss some relevant features of kinematic observables for both one-and two-component WIMP scenarios.